 Buying stocks is an important part of many people’s investing plans.
 It isn’t a complicated process, but it does involve a few steps and, if you’re doing it right, a decent amount of preparation.
 Before you find a broker and actually buy the stocks, make sure you’ve gone over your finances and know which stocks you want to buy that will help you achieve your financial goals.

 - A financial advisor can help you get into stock investing.
 Finding the right financial advisor that fits your needs doesn’t have to be hard, though.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors in your area in just five minutes.
+Get started now.

 - No matter how hard people try, the stock market can’t effectively be predicted or beaten.
 Stock prices rise and fall each day, sometimes even minute to minute.
 These changes and your eventual payout will depend on a number of factors, including inflation.
 When you’re investing, it’s good to remember that you can’t entirely control your investments’ performances.